-Needless to say I had to go to The Lucky Penny.
+Needless to say, I had to go to The Lucky Penny.
 Look at that cool exterior covered in copper.
 And who doesn’t appreciate a sense of humor.
 Seating is communal with benches and tables outside.
-Lucky Penny is known for their wood fired pizzas and salads so we went with that and as you can see, we liked it.
+Lucky Penny is known for their wood-fired pizzas and salads, so we went with that and as you can see, we liked it.

 Their sister restaurant, The Lark, is booked well in advance.
 They were closed for lunch but we wandered through and I took some photos.
 I think one of the things California does consistently well besides wine, food, and scenery, is interior design.
 I loved this whimsical space.

 The Lark was named one of the 100 Best Restaurants on Forbes 2016 list.
-Dine on oysters on the half shell, gnocci with Dungeness Crab, or marinated and grilled Hanger Steak.
+Dine on oysters on the half shell, gnocchi with Dungeness Crab, or marinated and grilled Hanger Steak.
 I definitely plan to hit this place next time I’m in Santa Barbara.

 131 Anacapa St. next to The Lucky Penny

-Artists gave birth to the Funk Zone, so be sure to spend some time browsing the shops and galleries.
+Artists gave birth to the Santa Barbara Funk Zone, so be sure to spend some time browsing the shops and galleries.
 Don’t miss The Mermaid’s Chest, which you can see is right next to a Segway rental.
 On the left is the Surf Museum.

-The Guitar Bar – I don’t play the guitar but I love music, and this store.
+The Guitar Bar – I don’t play the guitar but I love music and this store.
 The big sofas and ottomans scattered about look so comfortable I want to just plop myself down and hang out for a while.
 If you are in the market for a guitar maybe you’ll find it here?
 If not, you’ll sure have fun trying.

 137 Anacapa St.